AdobeDocs/experience-manager-cloud-service.en/help/assets/translate-assets.md

 **Update language copies**

 You run this workflow to translate an additional group of assets and include it in a language copy for a particular locale.
-In this case, the translated assets are added to the target folder that already contains previously-translated assets.
+In this case, the translated assets are added to the target folder that already contains previously translated assets.

 >[!NOTE]
 >